Evangelistic Plays - "IT'S NOT TOO LATE" - a Musical Drama

 The following is a list of characters for the Christian play It's Not Too Late, a Christian musical /

-drama based on the Columbine tragedy - a story of decisions people make about God.
-This play
+drama based on the Columbine tragedy.
+This play is a story of decisions people make about God

 For more information about this play, check out this plays homepage, click on one of the links to the

 left or access the scripts and music page for information on what you can purchase.
 You can also

 For information on other sites offering Christian plays, checkout my links page.

 Mr. Brooks: The custodian of the school and narrator of the story.
 Not young, but not old.
 Friendly, kind, and wise.